Melvin-Yellow-Projects/Project-Fort/README.md

 		- [ ] mousing over cell edge can change a unit's direction in A* mode
 	- Graphics
 		- [ ] ability descriptions (like a modal view descriptor seen for card games)
-		- hex curser details
+		- hex cursor details
 			- [ ] can gray out a section of the path
-			- [ ] supports overlapping, curser can go backwards ontop of itself cohesively
+			- [ ] supports overlapping, cursor can go backwards ontop of itself cohesively
 			- [ ] Bézier implementation
 			- [ ] animation
 		- basic piece combat